Robin (Earth-Two): Silver Age History

 Eventually, Robin assumes Batman's position as Gotham City's premier crime fighter.
 Unlike his Earth-One counterpart, who distances himself from his mentor's shadow when he adopts his Nightwing persona, this version adopts a costume which mimics several elements of Batman's own uniform (including an insignia with an encircled "R" surrounded by two bat wings).
 While his younger doppelganger attends and then leaves college prematurely, Grayson pursues further education to attain his law degree.
 Eventually, he becomes a practicing attorney in the law firm that eventually becomes Cranston, Grayson and Wayne.

 Robin was initiated into the Justice Society of America, assuming the membership vacated by Batman's retirement.
 During his tenure, he developed friendships with several members, most notably Johnny Thunder, while developing some animosity towards Hawkman who expressed reluctance towards his membership.
 Years later, Robin, along with his heroic colleagues, perished at the hands of the Justice League due to the involvement of Earth-Prime resident turned supervillain Cary Bates, however he was soon restored to life.
 After this experience he reverted to a variation of his traditional uniform's style and colors.

 During his post-Gotham City career, Grayson left Gotham to become the United States Ambassador to South Africa during the mid-1970s while continuing his crime fighting career for a brief period in that country.
 His inclusion in the new Justice Society series, according to writer Gerry Conway, "was a nod to the present".
 After his involvement with the Justice Society of America when the villains Brainwave and Per Degaton attempt to destroy the world at several key points including China, South Africa and Seattle in the United States, he returns to Gotham City.

-He joined Batman for one final adventure side-by-side, assisting the Justice Society, the Justice League, and the Squadron of Justice in defeating several criminals including the Joker, during King Kull's plan to destroy humanity on Earth-One, Earth-Two, and Earth-S.